-In the past years, the Company has financed its activities primarily by cash originating from (i) revenue from milestone payments, (ii) proceeds from non-dilutive financings, debt and equity financings as well as (iii) cash paid within collaborations.
-None of these cash resources can be considered recurring, in particular as the Company has limited sales from its current product pipeline which could provide a more sustained source of cash.
+In the past years, the Company has financed the Group's activities primarily by cash originating from (i) revenue from milestone payments, (ii) proceeds from non-dilutive financings, debt and equity financings as well as (iii) cash paid within collaborations.
+None of these cash resources can be considered recurring, in particular as the Group has currently limited sales from its current product pipeline which could provide a more sustained source of cash.
 Current plans project sufficient cash resources to pursue a limited number of projects and programmes.
 Although the Company has the ability to adjust spending according to available financial means, future capital increases may be needed in order to sustain operations at current levels.

-The product pipeline of both synthetic and drug-based bone graft substitutes could provide commercial opportunities in attractive markets.
-Our lead synthetic product candidate includes MagnetOS, a novel surface structured orthobiologic and Neuroseal, a novel Dural sealant.
+The Group's product pipeline of both synthetic and drug-based bone graft substitutes could provide commercial opportunities in attractive markets.
+Kuros lead synthetic product candidate includes MagnetOS, a novel surface structured orthobiologic and Neuroseal, a novel Dural sealant.
 MagnetOS is the most advanced product in this class.
 The drug based orthobiologic product candidates are KUR-111, KUR-112, KUR-113.
-Both KUR-111 and KUR-113 have been successfully tested in Phase 2b clinical trials.
-The Company now prepares KUR-113 for spinal indications in a large, controlled Phase 2b clinical trial.
+Both KUR-111 and KUR-113 have been successfully tested in Phase 2b clinical trials in trauma indications.
+The Group now prepares KUR-113 for spinal indications in controlled Phase 2a clinical trial.